LIFE STORY

 2. Into Canberra

-The motorbike ride from Melbourne to Canberra was not the ultimate in tourist attraction.
+The motorbike ride from Melbourne to Canberra was not the ultimate in tourist attractions.
 It was early summer and the Hume Highway was still only partly bitumened.

 So too was Canberra.